Faryalaurooj/Tracking-with-YOLOv8/README.md

 (2) MOTA (Multiple Object Tracking Accuracy) : MOTA performs both matching and association scoring at a local detection level but pronounces detection accuracy more.

 (3) IDF1 : IDF1 performs at a trajectory level by emphasizing the effect of association.
 It is the ratio of correctly identified detections over the average number of ground-truth and computed detections.
 The basic idea of IDF1 is to com- bine IDP and IDR to a single number.

+(4) Tracking speed

+By comparing results from above experiments benchmarked on same video '1.mp4' it was observed that tracking speed per image is :

+oscort   = 1.1ms
+deepsort =  21.9ms
+botsort  = 21.4ms
+strongsort = 23.0ms
+bytetrack = 1.2ms

+so oscort is FASTEST and bytetrack is second FAST tracker found so far.